gSchool/DNA-release-2/03-Phase-2/02-making-work-visible.md

 #### !end-callout

-Working humans use various tools to keep in touch and communicate- emails, Slack, Microsoft Teams, Mattermost, Text Messages, phone calls, etc. All are distracting, and while we may not have cubicle “drop by visits” in this primarily telework environment, there are plenty of work disruptions or distractions.
+We use various tools to keep in touch and communicate- emails, Slack, Microsoft Teams, Mattermost, Text Messages, phone calls, etc. All are distracting, and while we may not have cubicle “drop by visits” in this primarily telework environment, there are plenty of work disruptions or distractions.
 We highly recommend (the learning guides implement this as well) blocking off calendars for uninterrupted work time.
 This prevents disruptions and distractions, and increases productivity.
 ### !challenge

 * type: multiple-choice
 * id: b9a4ce39-8de2-434b-9138-7124b40bd21a
-* title: Flow of Work
+* title: !Flow of Work
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->